alpacahq/alpaca-docs/content/get-started/_index.md

 ### Making Your First Request

-At this point we can assume that you haven't created any accounts yet, so one of the very few APIs you can make is `GET /v1/assets`, which doesn't require a request body and will give you all the assets available at Alpaca.
+At this point we can assume that you haven't created any accounts yet, but one of the first API calls you can make is `GET /v1/assets`, which doesn't require a request body and will give you all the assets available at Alpaca.

-The response would contain an array of assets, with the first one being _Agilent Technologies Inc._:
+The response would contain an array of assets, with the first one being _Agilent Technologies Inc._ as of 2021-05-17

 ```json
 [